NUS-HPC-AI-Lab/InfoBatch/README.md

 pip install git+https://github.com/henryqin1997/InfoBatch
 ```

-Or you can clone this repo and install locally.
+Or you can clone this repo and install it locally.

 ```bash
 git clone https://github.com/henryqin1997/InfoBatch